Who wants to buy a hotel? Swiss Alps in shock over franc's rise

 In Gstaad, hotelier Thomas Frei tweeted: ”Great, first rejections, wanting to know the euro rate and whether we can do a better rate.
 While I’m at it, does anyone want to buy my hotel?”

-Tourism contributes 3 percent of Swiss GDP and hotels and restaurants employ 5 percent of the labour force.
+Tourism contributes 3 percent of Swiss GDP and hotels and restaurants employ 5 percent of the labor force.

 The franc’s abrupt surge, which sent the Swiss stock market down 9 percent on Thursday, comes weeks before European school half-term breaks which mark the height of the ski season, and a week ahead of the World Economic Forum, the annual meeting of rich and powerful in the Swiss ski resort of Davos.